magnustymoteus/problem-solving/README.md

-This repository contains all https://www.codewars.com solutions written by me in different programming languages.
+This repository contains all programming solutions given from different websites, written by me in different programming languages.